neomjs/neo/README.md

 Here you go: <a href="./BACKERS.md">Sponsors & Backers</a>

-## Contributors are needed!
+<h2 id="contributors">The neo.mjs project needs more contributors!</h2>
 Another way to fasten up the neo.mjs development speed is to actively jump in.</br>
 As the shiny "PRs welcome" badge suggests: open source is intended to be improved by anyone who is up for the challenge.

-You can also write a guide in case you learned something new using neo.mjs or just help getting more eyes on this project.
+You can also write a guide in case you learned something new using neo.mjs or just help to get more eyes on this project.

 Either way, here are more infos: <a href="./CONTRIBUTING.md">Contributing</a>